revloc02/dndMarkdown/colver-5e-homebrew.md

 ## DM Tips

-During the session:
+##### During the session:

 * Encourage the players be **clever** and/or creative.
 * As often as possible describe additional **senses** besides sight (hearing, smell, taste, touch, and inner-feelings).
 * Often **narrate** enemy or player actions, again use the six senses.
 (Matt Mercer)
 * Frequently ask the **players describe** what happened, especially for extreme (1s or 20s, min or max) dice rolls.
 * Do **cut scenes** where you tell the players (not the characters) what the bad guys are doing even though their characters realistically couldn’t know this.
 It makes for a great story (Matt Colville).
 This should _**never**_ be something that takes away player or character agency.
-* Constantly **create interesting choices**, even menial ones, i.e. "...from the decending stairs you smell a rank, musty odor and from the east corridor your torches are beginning to flicker from a slight breeze."
+* Constantly **create interesting choices**, even menial ones, i.e. "From the descending stairs you smell a rank, musty odor and from the east corridor your torches are beginning to flicker from a slight breeze, which way do you go?"
 * Look for opportunities to have characters **build character** and have them write it down.
 (Whenever there is more than one crit or fail in a row, this is an opportunity to start an aspect.)
 * Frequently **compel characters to invoke Personal Characteristics** and give them Inspiration for doing so.

-___
+\columnbreak

-Between sessions:
+##### Between sessions:

 * **Record the session**
 * **Prepare spells and special abilities** for the first round or two of an upcoming battle

-\columnbreak

 #### DM Buys Time
  Whenever the DM has to take some time to look something up or figure something out, this is a good activity that will occupy players and add to the story.